There are many thousands of games for iOS, and a lot of them are available for absolutely nothing.

 Now and again, the game changes tack for a bit, sending you on a supply run where you drive a huge lorry to its destination, desperately fending off hordes of hostile vehicles intent on taking your cargo for themselves.
 Sadly, you can’t then use the lorry in the next race — that’d probably be a bit unsporting, even in this future (racing-obsessed) hell.

-Best free sports game for iPhone and iPad: WGT: World Golf Tour
+Best free sports game for iPhone and iPad: Super Stickman Golf 3

 With EA having deserted ‘proper’ golf games on mobile for the arcadey nonsense of King of the Course, WGT thwacks a ball and gets a realism hole-in-one.
 This really is a quite astonishing game, from the delicate controls through to the eye-popping photo-realistic courses you play on.